The Cat Report is a TV series following the lives of big cat families and hyena clans in Africa

 It is the ultimate wildlife soap opera

-There are two ways to purchase access to this series; with a once-off payment of $49.99, or with 13 weekly payments of $4.99.
 Payment will give you access to streaming of the episodes.
-On each episode’s page, we’ve also included a chat room so if you and your friends want to arrange a ‘watch party’ to watch it and chat the same time, you can.
+On each episode’s page, we’ve also included a chat room so if you and your friends want to arrange a ‘watch party’ to watch it and chat at the same time, you can.

 Further down this page, we’ve included some information and teasers as well so you can see what the series is about.
 An episode guide can be found here.

 Note: If you are not logged in or not yet registered, selecting a payment option will first ask you to (register and) log in, so access to the series can be properly assigned to your user account.

 If you have already purchased access and are logged in, you can go straight to the episode guide to view released episodes here.